microsoft/playwright/docs/src/aria-snapshot.md

 ### Composite Structures

-Accessibility tree follows DOM hierarchy.
-It does not include **presentation** and **none** roles and inlines text content from the generic nodes.
+The accessibility tree mirrors the DOM hierarchy, excluding elements with `presentation` or `none` roles, while inlining text content for generic nodes.

+#### Example: Lists with Items

-**Example**: Lists capture ordered and unordered lists with list items
+Ordered and unordered lists include their list items.

 ```html
 <ul aria-label="Main Features">